 Approximately one week after submitting your application online, you will receive an email with instructions to access the Join U of T website.
 Check this site for updates on the status of your application, notification of offers, and any additional information you may need to provide.

 In some cases, we may ask for additional documentation not automatically provided by your educational institution.
 This may include academic transcripts, English language test scores, letters of explanation, etc.* Instructions for submitting these documents are listed on the Join U of T website.

 * Items such as resumes, recommendation letters, and personal achievement awards will not be taken into consideration to the admissions process and we discourage you from submitting these types of documents.

 Theatre & Drama Auditions

 Elligible applicants to Theatre & Drama Studies will be invited to audition sometime in December.
-Auditions will be held in March and instructions will be emailed to elligible applicants detailing how to submit your audition electronically.
+Instructions will be emailed to elligible applicants detailing how to submit your audition electronically.